 SLRG F-40PH 459.

-Historic St Marys Railroad F10 1100.
-On the way out of Alamosa we stopped at a railroad display
+We also saw the Historic St. Marys Railroad F10 1100, a former Gulf, Mobile and Ohio F3.
+On the way out of Alamosa we stopped at a railroad display.

-Rio Grande 157 and a few cars sit under cover at this park.
+Rio Grande 4-6-0 169 and a few cars sit under cover at Cole Park.
 We continued east on US 160 before turning north onto Colorado 150 for a visit to Great Sand Dunes National Park.
-Road construction caused us some delays as we waited for an escort vehicle.
-While we waited we clicked off a few pictures.
+Road construction caused us some delay as we waited for an escort vehicle.
+While we waited we took a few pictures.

 The construction lasted all the way to the park entrance.

-Great Sand Dunes National Park 10/29/06A sign at the front gate said to pay inside the Visitor Center so we made that our first stop in the park.
+Great Sand Dunes National Park 10/29/2006A sign at the front gate said to pay inside the Visitor Center so we made that our first stop in the park.

 After we had paid, we took a few pictures from the balcony outside the Visitor Center.
-How did all these Sand Dunes get here?
+How did all these sand dunes get here?
 The prevailing wind is from the southwest across the San Luis Valley and the sand is deposited here.
-Powerful storm wind then blow off the mountains blowing the sand back into the San Luis Valley.
+Powerful storm winds then blow off the mountains blowing the sand back into the San Luis Valley.
 The Medano and Sand Creeks are the barriers on both sides of the dune field.
-Any sand that the creeks carry are deposited where the creeks go underground and the winds then return the sand to the dunes.
+Any sand that the creeks carry is deposited where the creeks go underground and the winds then return the sand to the dunes.
 Natural recycling done by Mother Nature most wonderfully.
-We drove to the Dunes Parking Area for a hike out onto the dunes.
+We drove to the Dunes parking area for a hike out onto the dunes.

-Our hike started with the crossing of Medano Creek which was still covered with a light layer which meant you had to walk carefully.
+Our hike started with the crossing of Medano Creek which was still covered with a light layer of snow which meant you had to walk carefully.

 The view towards the top of the dunes.